dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   [add Trello-style kanban boards](https://github.com/mgmeyers/obsidian-kanban), and more.
 You can even [turn Obsidian into a Notion dupe](http://make.md/).
   All these plugins work on mobile too!
 They also have a sensible business model and aren't run by VC weirdos.
-This is my default recommendation these days.
+This is my current default recommendation.
-- If you don't give a shit, honestly the *Notes* and *Reminders* apps are very well-featured these days.
+- The *Notes* and *Reminders* apps are very well-featured these days.
   The Notes app lets you [link between notes](https://support.apple.com/guide/iphone/add-links-iph908d1558b/ios), kinda like what I was talking about above, while the Reminders app lets you do cool stuff like create [custom filtered lists of your